Why Golden Bay in New Zealand is so great?

 But as every heaven on Earth even this place has something unpleasant and it’s thirsty mosquitoes.
 Nevertheless there is a great product made by locals that I discovered there: 2B Natural Insect Repellent.
 It’s always great to support a local business especially knowing that all the oils used to manufacture that spray are organic.
 The smell resembles a spa salon and the spray’s effectiveness is surprisingly good: haven’t been touched by any cheeky sandflies afterwards.
 The other incredible aspect is 2B is waterproof and long lasting.
 You can find it online or in many other shops across spacious New Zealand.
 Trust me nothing will protect your precious skin better than this spray!

-The breathtaking walks in Nelson
+Various walks and hiking tours in Nelson

 Nelson is a lovely town on the top of New Zealand’s South Island which should be the first stop on the way exploring the beauty of New Zealand.
 The best and inexpensive way to reach the jewel is to fly.
 Compare the prices on good old sky scanner.